June 12 – July 7, 2023

 Bold Color: Philip Frey | Rick Fox | Philip Koch

-Courthouse Gallery Fine Art is pleased to present “BOLD COLOR” with Philip Frey, Rick Fox, Philip Koch from June 12 – July 7.
-The Gallery will host a Zoom Talk on June 7 at 5pm with the artists who will talk about their use of bold color to express their vision of the Maine landscape.
+Courthouse Gallery Fine Art is pleased to present “BOLD COLOR” with Philip Frey, Rick Fox, Philip Koch from June 12 – July 7, 2023.
+The Gallery hosted a Zoom Talk on June 7 with the artists who talked about their use of bold color to express their vision of the Maine landscape.
+You can watch the recorded talk below!

 Join us for an Artists’ Reception: